-I would like to congratulate all of the employees of TOKİ - an institution that has had a positive impact on the economy, both in terms of growth and stability, through more than 390,000 housing units built since 2003.
+I would like to congratulate all of the employees of TOKİ - an institution that has had a positive impact on the economy, both in terms of growth and stability, through 500.000 housing units built as of early 2011.

 As all of these projects are laying the foundations for a bright future in Turkey, TOKI's mission continues to be of utmost importance.